Les cabinets de Curiosité

 Turtle shell on a black steel base.

-White turtle shell on a chrome-plated brass base - Custom creation for the Liaigre interior design firm
+White turtle shell on a chrome brass base - Custom creation for the interior design firm Liaigre.

 Discover the project

-Creations: all objects manufactured by man can appear in the display cases, often on bases or under glass globes such as precious objects, small antique bronzes, goldwork.
+Creations: all manufactured objects can appear in display cases, often on bases or under glass domes, such as precious objects, small antique bronzes, and silverware.

-Modifications: natural objects modified by man, set stones, diamonds, carved ivory tusks, turned wooden objects.
+Modifications: natural objects modified by humans, set stones, diamonds, carved ivory tusks, turned wooden objects.

-As its name suggests, this category will showcase all items of foreign origin.
+As its name suggests, this category displays all items of foreign origin.
 The exotic aspect emphasizes the rare and precious nature of these objects.

 Fauna and flora: animals and plants from exotic countries, ostrich eggs, elephant tusks, Indian headdresses, masks.